7.5 Radio’s New Future

 HD Radio

-Developed around 2001 to help terrestrial radio stations compete with emerging satellite radio technology, HD radio provides a digital transmission of radio signals resulting in less static and better sound quality, even for AM stations.
-Not only does HD radio provide upgraded quality, the technology also allows the compression of signals so that one station can air so-called shadow stations on the same frequency as its regular broadcast.
-Although listeners need an HD radio to receive these channels, they pay no subscription fee, as independent stations provide their programming as they deem necessary (Pogue, 2009).
+Developed around 2001 to help terrestrial radio stations compete with emerging satellite radio technology, HD Radio provides a digital transmission of radio signals, resulting in reduced static and improved sound quality, even for AM stations.
+Not only does HD radio provide upgraded quality, but the technology also allows for the compression of signals, enabling one station to air so-called shadow stations on the same frequency as its regular broadcast.
+Although listeners require an HD radio to receive these channels, they incur no subscription fee, as independent stations provide their programming as needed (Pogue, 2009).

 Stations such as NPR’s WAMU in Washington, DC, broadcast different types of programming on their shadow channels.
-For example, the station’s 88.5-1 broadcasts the regular analog schedule of WAMU, while 88.5-2 broadcasts bluegrass and country music programming, and 88.5-3 broadcasts public radio programs not available on the analog version of 88.5 (American Universe Radio) .
+For example, the station’s 88.5-1 broadcasts the regular analog schedule of WAMU, while 88.5-2 broadcasts bluegrass and country music programming (American Universe Radio).

-HD radio allows current broadcasters to provide content that they would normally put aside in favor of more commercial programs.
+HD radio enables current broadcasters to offer content that they would typically reserve for more commercial programs.
 WAMU’s bluegrass and country shadow station plays content originally played over the airwaves but relegated to the Internet in favor of more marketable programs.
 The innovation of HD radio allowed the station to reintroduce the programs without risking its financial stability.
-With this financial freedom, HD radio offers a host of programming possibilities for traditional radio.
+With this economic freedom, HD radio offers a host of programming possibilities for traditional radio, though it has not experienced the same explosion as streaming and podcasting.

 Internet Radio and Podcasting